ClonedPuppy/SK_Shader_info/README.md

                 new GradientKey(new Color(.8f, .8f, .8f, 1), 0.55f),
                 new GradientKey(new Color(0.75f, 0.75f, 0.75f, 0.75f), 0.75f)));

-Ok, hand is done!
-Now we move on to making the UI materials work in a pitch-black environment.
+Ok, we move on to making the UI materials work in a pitch-black environment.

-As before, we set the Default UI material to the unlit shader.
+As before, set the Default UI material to the unlit shader.

     Default.MaterialUI.Shader = Shader.Unlit;